punyavashist/dotfiles/README.md

 And thus in one command I initialised and pushed the repo.
 To create a new repo quickly I use [this Alfred workflow](https://github.com/nikitavoloboev/alfred-ask-create-share).

 #### Commit all with generic `update` message
-I use this command often.
+I use this command often when I find no commit message necessary.

 ```Bash
 ggs() {